rica213/clarielle-larissa/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse for their guidance.
+> I would like to thank Microverse for their guidance and all the reviewers for their time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>